rDock/2006.2

 Docking protocols are constructed

-) from docking protocol definition files (rDock .prm format).
+at run-time (by class RbtTransformFactory) from docking protocol definition files (rDock .prm format).
 The default

-location for docking protocol files is $RBT_ROOT/data/scripts/
+location for docking protocol files is $RBT_ROOT/data/scripts/.

 The docking protocol definition